Legacy Modernisation

 What Modernisation Looks Like

 2. Plan — Design the new system around how you actually work.
 Not how software thinks you should work.
+You'll see wireframes and agree the scope before any code is written.

 3. Migrate — Move your data carefully.
 Every record validated.
 Zero data loss.
+I've migrated databases with 15+ years of historical data — nothing gets left behind.

 4. Build — New application on modern technology.
 Same familiar workflows, but faster, more reliable, and accessible from anywhere.
+Regular demos throughout so you can steer direction.

 Common Migrations